-There are three Greek words used in the New Testament to denote repentance.
+There are 3 Greek words used in the New Testament to denote repentance.

-The verb metamelomai is used of a change of mind, such as to produce regret or even remorse on account of sin, but not necessarily a change of heart.
-This word is used with reference to the repentance of Judas (Matthew 27:3).
+This verb is used of a change of mind, such as to produce regret or even remorse on account of sin, but not necessarily a change of heart.
+This word is used with reference to the remorse of Judas (Matthew 27:3).

-Thus he apprehends himself to be just what God has always seen him to be and declares him to be.
-But repentance comprehends not only such a sense of sin, but also an apprehension of mercy, without which there can be no true repentance (Psalms 51:1; 130:4).
+Thus he realizes that he is just what God has always seen him to be and declares him to be—a lost sinner who desperately needs God’s mercy.
+Repentance comprehends not only such a sense of sin, but also an apprehension of mercy, without which there can be no true repentance (Psalms 51:1; 130:4).

 Briefly explained by Paul Washer of HeartCry Missionary Society